Towards Efficient Data Valuation Based on the Shapley Value: Conclusion

 \subsubsection{Acknowledgements}

 We would like to thank Tan Pin Lin and Feng Mingling for helping correct the complexity calculation of the group testing-based approximation algorithm and the assumption for proving the complexity of the compressive permutation sampling algorithm in the earlier version of the paper.
+We would also like to thank Jiachen T. Wang for enhancing the paper's readability and strengthening some proofs.

 This work is supported in part by the Republic of Singapore’s National Research Foundation through a grant to the Berkeley Education Alliance for Research in Singapore (BEARS) for the Singapore-Berkeley Building Efficiency and Sustainability in the Tropics (SinBerBEST) Program.
 This work is also supported in part by the CLTC (Center for Long-Term Cybersecurity); FORCES (Foundations Of Resilient CybEr-Physical Systems), which receives support from the National Science Foundation (NSF award numbers CNS-1238959, CNS-1238962, CNS-1239054, CNS1239166); and the National Science Foundation under Grant No. TWC-1518899.
 CZ and the DS3Lab gratefully acknowledge the support from Mercedes-Benz Research \& Development NA, MeteoSwiss, Oracle Labs, Swiss Data Science Center, Swisscom, Zurich Insurance, Chinese Scholarship Council, and the Department of Computer Science at ETH Zurich.